Stan Swamy

-Stanislaus Lourduswamy, SJ (26 April 1937 – 5 July 2021), popularly known as Stan Swamy, was an Indian Catholic priest, a member of the Jesuit order, and a tribal rights activist for several decades.
+Stanislaus Lourduswamy, SJ (26 April 1937 – 5 July 2021), popularly known as Stan Swamy, was an Indian Catholic Jesuit priest, and a tribal rights activist for several decades.
 Swamy was the oldest person to be accused of terrorism in India.

 On 8 October 2020, Swamy was arrested and charged by the National Investigation Agency under the Unlawful Activities (Prevention) Act, for his alleged role in the 2018 Bhima Koregaon violence and links to the Communist Party of India (Maoist).
 Swamy was suffering from Parkinson's disease and had requested bail on medical grounds, which was rejected multiple times.
 While incarcerated, his health deteriorated and died on 5 July 2021.

 Life

-Early life
+Early life and education

-Swamy was born on 26 April 1937 in Trichy, Tamil Nadu, India.
-In the 1970s, he studied theology and received a master's degree in sociology in the Philippines, where he encountered a series of protests and demonstrations against the administration.
-During his further studies, he made friends with Brazilian Catholic Archbishop Hélder Câmara, whose work with poor people influenced him.
+Swamy was born on 26 April 1937 in Viragalur, a village in present-day Tiruchirappalli district, Tamil Nadu, India.

+He later joined the Jesuits and in the 1970s, he studied theology and received a master's degree in sociology in the Philippines, where he encountered a series of protests and demonstrations against the administration.
+During his further studies, he made friends with Brazilian archbishop Hélder Câmara, whose work with poor people influenced him.